lfades/next-key/packages/next-key-graphql/README.md

 ### `authResolver`

-resolver for the `auth` directive, it should be used inside `directiveResolvers`
+resolver for the `@auth` directive, it should be used inside `directiveResolvers`

 ### `getAuthSchema()`

-Creates an executable schema that handles authentication and can be merged with any other schema, it doesn't includes the auth directive but two mutations that will allow you to create a new accessToken and do a logout using graphql
+Creates an executable schema that handles authentication and can be merged with any other schema, it doesn't includes the auth directive but two mutations that will allow you to create a new `accessToken` and do a logout using graphql

 ```js
 import { getAuthSchema } from 'next-key-graphql'